aurorascharff/next14-message-box/STEPS.md

 Notes: Realistic with a real db.
 Show feedback.
 We don't need to make an api endpoint and set error states etc like we used to in the next.js app router, which was a hassle.
 Reference Sams talk "old way".

+## Replace with submitButton

+- Add submitbutton with useformstatus and spinner
+- Say you can generalize this better
+- Add new button to the rsc-header and code the server action
+- Talk about composability

 ## DEMO

 - By the way, this works without js!